bees4ever/vue-gesture/README.md

 # vue2-gesture

+> **Vue2 Gesture** is a Vue.js plugin based on the plugin from https://github.com/mlyknown/vue-gesture.
+ >I forked it and made it run under Vue.Js 2, because the old one only runs with Vue.Js.
+ See the example for how to use this plugin, simply it's now a component so not a directive anymore There are a bunch of arguments you can use, i.e. tap, swipe, touchstart etc.
-> gesture events plugin for Vue.js 2.
-You can v-gesture directive,and directive auguments can use a tap, swipe, touchstart etc.When you are in the use of the PC，"tap, longtap, touchstart" Will automatically be converted to "click".
+ When you are in the use of the PC，"tap, longtap, touchstart" will automatically be converted to "click".

 - tap — fires when the element is tapped.
 - doubleTap — this pair of events can be used to detect double taps on the same element